April 24th, 2014 by Anne Richardson · Uncategorized

 When Lee chooses to remain behind with Hank, the brother he both loves and hates, we understand he has chosen death.
 He had his chance at life.
 Viv=vitality=life.
 As Viv watches the two men struggle to bring the logs down the river from the window of her Greyhound bus out of town, she is Ishmael escaping the unholy vortex of Moby Dick.
 Kesey’s understanding of Viv as a whole person, not a plot device, is entirely, but entirely, absent from the 1970 film adaptation of Sometimes A Great Notion.

 So many other wonderful character parts!
 Ancient patriarch Henry Stamper should be played by an actor who is old, old, old enough to be a grinning defiant skeleton.
 Death in a hardhat.
 Terrifying!
 That’s the way Kesey wrote him.
-Then there’s obsequious undertaker Boney Stokes, apoplectic union man Floyd Evenwrite, ice cold bureaucrat Jonathan Draeger, and hard living, mud flat dwelling, fortune telling Indian Jenny, who spends her entire life in love with her memory of the handsome green-eyed logger, Henry Stamper, who refused to patronize her.
+Then there’s obsequious undertaker Boney Stokes, apoplectic union man Floyd Evenwrite, ice cold bureaucrat Jonathan Draeger, and hard living, mud flat dwelling, fortune telling Indian Jenny, who spends her entire life in love with her memory of the handsome green-eyed logger, Henry Stamper, who alone among all his peers refused to patronize her services.
 Kesey wrote an entire world.

 One appreciative reader: We have here all you could ever want to know about felling trees, bear hunting, the life and language of a small-town bar, juvenile delinquents in small-town America, music of the 50s and 60s, shamans, Indians, evangelists, Captain Marvel, small-town justice, union organizing, revenge, old age, dying, death.